Beloved-vince/HelpMeOut/README.md

 Special thanks to the Django and SpeechRecognition communities for their excellent libraries.
 Icon made by Author Name from www.flaticon.com.

+# How to Contribute

+1. Fork the repository
+2. Create a new branch (`git checkout -b feature-name`)
+3. Commit your changes (`git commit -am 'Add feature'`)
+4. Push to the branch (`git push origin feature-name`)
+5. Create a new pull request

 #### Happy coding!